-Suppose you want to set up a study with a $2 \times 2 \times 2$ design: that is, three types of things vary, each with two options.
+Suppose you want to set up a study with a $2 \ge 2 \ge 2$ design: that is, three types of things vary, each with two options.
 For this toy example, all we want to do is tell a short background story.
 The conditions will be: